Yertugan06/Adaptive-GenAI/README.md

 4. **LLM Generation**

-   * Provide the context + prompt to a local LLM
+   * Provide the context + prompt to a Google Gemini API
    * Store AI response in MongoDB for reuse

 5. **Feedback Loop**